youngboy/engine-docs/source/setup-node.md

 ---
-title: Configure Engine for Node Servers
+title: Setup for Node Servers
 order: 1
 ---

+**Supported Node servers:** [Apollo Server](https://github.com/apollographql/apollo-server) (Express, Hapi, Koa, Restify, and Lambda); [Express-GraphQL](https://github.com/graphql/express-graphql)

+To get started with Engine, take the following steps:
+1. Install the language-specific side-loader package **or** run the standalone docker container
+2. Instrument your GraphQL server with Apollo tracing
+3. Deploy your server – you're all set up!

+## 1. Install the Proxy
+There are two options for configuring and deploying the Engine proxy with Node servers.
+You can either install Engine's JavaScript side-loader package from NPM or run a standalone docker container.

+### Side-Loader Package

 We provide an NPM package that includes a pre-built copy of the Engine proxy.
 It spawns an Engine process side-by-side with your GraphQL server process.
-Incoming GraphQL operations get routed through the Engine proxy and then into your server.
+Incoming GraphQL operations are routed through the Engine proxy and then sent to your server.

-The steps you'll follow to configure Engine are:

-1. Install the NPM Engine package.
-2. Install Apollo tracing for your GraphQL server
-3. Deploy your server - you are then all set up!

-## Install the NPM Engine agent

 Install the npm package: